 Mani Rimdu Festival is a Buddhist carnival celebrated in the Everest region of Nepal for 19 days.
 Mani Rimdu Festival takes place according to the Tibetan lunar calendar.
 The festival starts on the first day of the 10th month in the Lunar calendar.
 Under the English Calender, Mani Rimdu Festival falls between October and November.
-During this period, thousands of people, the locals and international tourists and Buddhism followers, came to Everest and participated in Mani Rimdu Festival.
-In addition, Mani Rimdu Festival trekking is not just about observing the festival but other exciting activities like:

 The 19-day-long Mani Rimdu Festival is celebrated as an honour of Guru Rinpoche Padmasambhava and world peace.
 Additionally, Guru Rinpoche Padmasambhava was a Vajrayana Buddhist master who is highly admired for the transmission of Buddhism in the mountain area of Nepal and Tibet.
 A large crowd of Lamas (Buddhist monks) and the locals of Everest, primarily Sherpas, gather at some major Buddhist monasteries on Everest like Tengboche, Thame, and Chiong to participate in the festival.
 Tengboche is the oldest and biggest monastery built in the Everest region of Nepal at an elevation of 3,867 meters in 1916.
 After the locals and lamas gather, they conduct traditional masked dances with colourful costumes, sacred prayers, and a delightful banquet.
 On the final day of the ceremony, the Lamas perform a special fire ritual and 16 dance rituals to destroy all the world’s wickedness.